manuelkiessling/manuel.kiessling.net/content/how-cassandras-inner-workings-relate-to-performance.md

 onto multiple nodes, in order to light the burden each node shoulder &#8211; that is, after all, one of the main reasons for choosing a database that is distributed and therefore horizontally scalable.</p>

-<p>That’s why so-called <em>hotspots</em> can be a problem.
+<p>That's why so-called <em>hotspots</em> can be a problem.
 Imagine if our primary key is a column holding the day of week, as
 follows:</p>

 <div class="highlighter-rouge"><pre class="highlight"><code>CREATE TABLE logins (